jspilinek/oracleperf/README.md

 # oracleperf
-Oracle Performance and Diagnostics Report for PTC Windchill PDMLink
+Oracle Performance and Diagnostics Report for PTC Windchill PDMLink and Codebeamer

 Check https://www.ptc.com/en/support/article?n=CS271394 for latest version of this script